AnshumanTripathi/anshumantripathi.github.io/content/blog/How-does-DNS-work.md

 A Quad A (AAAA) record is similar to [A record](#a-record).
 An A record is used for IP v4 addresses, while a Quad A record is used for IP v6 addresses.
 If a domain has both A and AAAA records, then DNS will first try to resolve the domain using the AAAA record, and if that fails, it will fall back to using an A record.

+## DNS Zones
+DNS zone is a part of the DNS domain name which is used by a TLD nameserver to recursivly fetch the authoritative nameservers that might contain the IP address of the domain.
+For example, for `www.example.com`, `mail.example.com`, the zone would be `example.com`

 ## PTR record
 PTR record is the inverse of A record i.e. a PTR record is used to query a domain name from an IP address.